 - Is becoming an LPN before RN worth it?

-- How long does it take to complete LPN program?
+- How long does it take to go from LPN to RN?

 - Can you skip LPN and go to RN?

 - What is the #1 nursing school in the US?

 - What prerequisites do I need for LPN to RN?